Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

       **Verify** to confirm that Team Foundation Server can connect to the library share.

-  6. To add the library share to each team project in the team project collection, select the **Auto Provision** check box for the library share.
+  6. To add the library share to each project in the project collection, select the **Auto Provision** check box for the library share.

       > [!NOTE]
       > If you select to auto-provision the library share, Team Foundation
-      > Server automatically adds the library share to all the team projects in
+      > Server automatically adds the library share to all the projects in
-      > this team project collection.
-For team projects that have not yet been
+      > this project collection.
+For projects that have not yet been
-      > created, the library share is added when the New Team Project wizard
+      > created, the library share is added when the New Project wizard
       > creates the project.
-For team projects that have already been created in
+For projects that have already been created in
-      > this team project collection, the library share is added when these
+      > this project collection, the library share is added when these
       > settings are saved.
 If you clear Auto Provision the library share will
-      > no longer be added to new team projects that you add to your team
+      > no longer be added to new projects that you add to your team
       > project collection.

-  7. To select the host group to use for a team project collection, choose **Host Groups**.
+  7. To select the host group to use for a project collection, choose **Host Groups**.

       > [!IMPORTANT]
-      > You must select the host group for each team project collection that you
+      > You must select the host group for each project collection that you
       > want to configure for Lab Management.

   8. On the **Host Groups** tab, choose
       **Add and Verify**.

-  9. In the **Select Host Groups** dialog box, choose one or more SCVMM host groups that this team project collection will use, and then choose **Add**.
+  9. In the **Select Host Groups** dialog box, choose one or more SCVMM host groups that this project collection will use, and then choose **Add**.

-  10. To add the host group to each team project in the team project collection, choose the **Auto Provision** check box for the host group.
+  10. To add the host group to each project in the project collection, choose the **Auto Provision** check box for the host group.

       > [!NOTE]
       > If you select to auto-provision the host group, Team Foundation Server
-      > automatically adds the host group to all the team projects in this team
+      > automatically adds the host group to all the projects in this team
       > project collection.
-For team projects that have not yet been created,
+For projects that have not yet been created,
-      > the host group is added when the New Team Project wizard creates
+      > the host group is added when the New Project wizard creates
       > the project.
-For team projects that have already been created in this
+For projects that have already been created in this
-      > team project collection, the host group is added when these settings
+      > project collection, the host group is added when these settings
       > are saved.
 If you clear **Auto Provision**, the
-      > host group will no longer be added to new team projects that you add to
+      > host group will no longer be added to new projects that you add to
-      > your team project collection.
+      > your project collection.

 <a name="build-test-controller"></a>